• Skip to main content

 Admissions Requirements

-To ensure your success in the Doctor of Education program, a candidate must have completed a master’s or clinical doctoral degree and have the desire to develop or advance their career in higher education for health science.
+To ensure your success in the program, a candidate must have completed a master’s or clinical doctoral degree and have the desire to develop or advance their career in higher education for health science.
 To be considered for admission, a candidate must submit the following:

 • Online application for admission